On average, the number of devices and connections used per person globally was 2 in 2018, and it has risen by 4 in 2023.

-An Identity Graph is not only limited to creating individual’s profiles, but it also works to match records of the user tied to a specific device.
+An Identity Graph is not only limited to creating individual profiles, but it also works to match the user’s records tied to a specific device.
 Here’s the workflow of an Identity Graph:

 Capture and centralize users’ data from channels like websites and mobile apps to store identifiers like Device IDs or hashed email addresses.

-Onboard all data from different sources like CRM to incorporate users’ identifiers, e.g. demographic information or customer ID, or customer lifetime value.
+Onboard all data from different sources like CRM to incorporate users’ identifiers, e.g., demographic information, customer ID, or customer lifetime value.

 Once the data is collected from all channels and the users are recognized, the profiles are tied to universal IDs provided by the solution providers.
 This universal ID stores the data (both online and offline) and ensures it doesn’t expire.

-The solution provider’s technology searches, matches, and refreshes the profiles to make sure that the data is up-to-date and profiles are complete.
+The solution provider’s technology searches matches and refreshes the profiles to ensure the data is up-to-date and profiles are complete.

-There are two types of customer profiles that can be created using Identity Graph,
+Two types of customer profiles can be created using Identity Graph: authenticated and non-authenticated.

-Non-authenticated profiles are created by using temporary identifiers such as cookies or device IDs.
-Since these identifiers exist for short periods of time and provide partial views of the users, non-authenticated profiles are less reliable across devices in the long run.
+Non-authenticated profiles are created using temporary identifiers such as cookies or device IDs.
+Since these identifiers exist for short periods and provide partial views of the users, non-authenticated profiles are less reliable across devices in the long run.

 Basically, ID Graphs use two matching methodologies:

-Deterministic matching uses user’s information that is known, for example, hashed email addresses or logged-in data to recognize the user on whatever device (mobile, desktop, etc.) they are connected to.
+Deterministic matching uses the user’s known information, such as hashed email addresses or logged-in data, to recognize the user on whatever device (mobile, desktop, etc.) they are connected to.
 Since the user’s data is authenticated, deterministic matching provides 100% certainty in the match.

-In this method, anonymized user’s data is used, for example, browser type, IP address, location, OS, etc. to connect the user between devices.
+This method uses anonymized user data, for example, browser type, IP address, location, OS, etc., to connect the user between devices.
 Probabilistic matching offers greater scalability, but the match rate isn’t as accurate as deterministic matching.
 Read more about the two methods in this article.

 Identity Graph provides more insightful data about your users so you can personalize your products and services.
 Because it combines offline and online data, you can view 360° of your users and identify the opportunities to increase the user’s engagement.
 Also, the biggest advantage of Identity Graph is that it collects data constantly and keeps updating the user’s profile.
 This enables publishers to know the behavioral changes of the users.

-Few things to Consider Before Onboarding an Identity Graph Vendor
+A Few Things to Consider for Onboarding an Identity Graph Vendor

 - Ensure that the Identity Graph provides a persistent identity solution.